Making an Impact

 Community Impact grants are made available because of your generosity, and volunteers who carefully review requests for funding.
 Click here to view the funding process.
 The grant cycle begins in late fall and the program funding announcement is made in June.
 The agencies that have received program funding are required to submit quarterly reports that are also carefully monitored.
 Click here to review a list of agency programs that are currently funded.

 The Board has been working on Impact 2025, the forward-thinking, community-minded strategic plan.
-The plan includes the funding goals, centered on four focus areas: Education, Financial Stability, and Health and newly added this year, Basic Needs.
+The plan includes the funding goals, centered on four focus areas: Education, Financial Stability, Health, and newly added this year, Basic Needs.
 Click here to learn more about the focus areas.

 In addition to funding needed local programs, your United Way has been supporting disaster response.
 Following Hurricane Harvey, UWGBACC began a long-term recovery program (BACC DR).
 Nearly 90 homes were rebuilt, with a majority of these in Chambers County.
 In response to the COVID 19 Pandemic, funding was provided to local agencies providing critical services, such as rent, utilities, food, childcare and prescriptions.
-To learn more about the efforts made to help individuals impacted by the COVID-19 pandemic, please click here.
+In January, 2023 BACC DR was re mobilized to respond to a tornado that damaged several homes in the Baytown area.
+To learn more about this response, click here.

 UWGBACC is here year round to help our community.